architect’s own home and office interior design @ bhaktinagar society, rajkot

 The open layout, with no separate chambers – allows free interactions between architect, team members, clients and agencies which is at base of the practice.
 Architect is aware about every minute detail getting drafted and same way team members know about conversations with client and agencies.

-The exterior identity of office is orchestrated by dholpur stone cladded stair, wood and marble screens but mainly by plantation done at multiple levels!
+The exterior identity of office is orchestrated by dholpur stone cladded stair, marble and wood screens but mainly by plantation done at multiple levels!

 The office was my refuge to work in closed space while the design of house was refuge to the stereotype interior done nowadays where walls, furniture and artefacts everything is decoratively highlighted.
 Here being in position to do whatever me and my wife like, we chose to do very important – do nothing!!
 More specifically do minimum.
 We deliberately kept almost all walls clean and plain white.
 Only the necessary furniture is there and the design of customised furniture were done with minimal elements and materials.
 The most important design elements of house are not furniture pieces or walls but indoor and balcony plants!